kshetline/tubular_util/README.md

 const noop = (..._args: any[]): void => {};
 ```

-A function that does nothing, useful as a no-operation function parameter.
+A function which does nothing, useful as a no-operation function parameter.

 ```typescript
 function processMillis(): number;
 ```

 This is a platform-neutral method to return the current process running time, returning `performance.now()` in a web browser environment, or `process.hrtime()`, converted into milliseconds (and derived from the `bigint` form if available) in a Node.js environment.
-The function falls back on `Date.now()` if neither of the previous options are available.
+The function falls back on `Date.now()` if neither of the previous options is available.

 ```typescript
 function regex(main: TemplateStringsArray, flags?: string): RegExp;